mkjaergaard/darc/doc/index.rst

 These sub-projects show some of the functionality and use-cases that people need, and ROS fundamentally lacks.
 But instead of fixing the underlying architecture (which of course would be a large effort), they have been overcome by creating workarounds, sacrificing performance, and by using a lot of code generators.

 The fundamental design of DARC take all these use-cases into account.
-They are handled by design or on the system level, and thus none of the hacky workarounds mentioned above are needed in a DARC system.
+They are handled by design or on the system level, and thus none of the workarounds mentioned above are needed in a DARC system.

 Architecture
 ------------